In academic and technical writing, references and footnotes are common tools for providing context.

 [^2]: Markdown is a language created by John Gruber and Aaron Swartz that is used to format text in a simple and readable way.

-In the rendered output, “lightweight Markdown” will appear as a link that, when clicked, will take the reader to the footnote at the end of the document.
+When rendered, “lightweight markup language” will appear as a link that, when clicked, takes the reader to the footnote at the end of the document.

 Footnotes

-Markdown is a language created by John Gruber and Aaron Swartz that is used to format text in a simple and readable way. ↩
+Markdown is a language created by John Gruber and Aaron Swartz used to format text in a simple and readable way. ↩